- What is an Office Fit-Out?

 Transition from From CAT A to CAT B

-CAT A+ sits midway between a CAT A and CAT B. It emerged as a landlord’s response to serviced office and co-working spaces (the likes of WeWork and Regus).
+A CAT A+ sits midway between a CAT A and CAT B. It emerged as a landlord’s response to serviced office and co-working spaces (the likes of WeWork and Regus).
 Tenants who are less inclined to take long leases have the option of a plug-and-play office setup that comes already fitted out to a generic level but without the bespoke design elements, fittings, and choices of exactly how they want the office laid out.

 CAT + Fit Outs typically include:

-• Fitted kitchens and tea points
+- Fitted kitchens and tea points

-• Partitioning for meeting rooms, breakout areas, and offices
+- Partitioning for meeting rooms, breakout areas, and offices

-• Furniture
+- Furniture

-• Workstations
+- Workstations

-• Re-routed Air Conditioning
+- Re-routed Air Conditioning

-• Power sockets
+- Power sockets

-• IT Infrastructure
+- IT Infrastructure

 The CAT A+ model is not suitable for all companies.
 Many companies wish to create their own customised space to fit the company culture.
 If the company brand and culture are important elements to you and you want to retain a unique corporate identity, the CAT B fit out is more appropriate.

-CAT B Fit Out
+What is a CAT B Fit Out?

 A CAT B fit out (also known as a Category B fit out) follows on directly from a CAT A fit out to provide completed ready-to-use office space.
 In contrast to the CAT A+ which provides a generic usable space (common with co-working and serviced offices), a CAT B is a space that is tailored to the requirements of a particular company brand.
-This is a particularly favorable option if you’re looking to take out a long-term lease and you want to separate and distinguish your branded workspace from others.
+This is a particularly favourable option if you’re looking to take out a long-term lease and you want to separate and distinguish your branded workspace from others.

 In contrast to a CAT A+, there are numerous advantages that a CAT B fit out affords its tenants:

-• A unique, professionally designed office space with purpose-built areas
+- A unique, professionally designed office space with purpose-built areas

-• A choice of functional and aesthetic interior fittings
+- A choice of functional and aesthetic interior fittings

-• A more integrated design that augments your company’s brand identity
+- A more integrated design that augments your company’s brand identity

-• Better utilisation of space, which comes from the ability to carefully space plan the office from a blank canvas CAT A fit out.
+- Better utilisation of space, which comes from the ability to carefully space plan the office from a blank canvas CAT A fit out.

-• Less wastage from renovating an already complete and standardised office space.
+- Less wastage from renovating an already complete and standardised office space.

-• Cost savings in not having to reconfigure ventilation ducting and mechanical and electrical systems.
+- Cost savings in not having to reconfigure ventilation ducting and mechanical and electrical systems.

 As a tenant, you want a space that is designed and fitted out to motivate, energise and inspire your workforce.
 The design and layout of this space need to be considered alongside all sorts of practicalities, like the number of staff working at the office and working from home (see our article on hybrid office design), and the arrangement of heating, ventilation and air conditioning (HVAC) in the suspended ceiling so that it reaches each workstation.